jsiegenthaler/hueget/README.md

 ## Supported Command Keywords and Parameters
 The API is transparent to all Philips Hue command keywords and parameters.
 It expects all parameter name=value pairs to be separated by a comma.
-If any comma is required inside a value, eg: for the xy command which expects a value array, then you must url encode the comma to %2c.
+If any comma is required inside a value, e.g.: for the xy command which expects a value array, then you must url encode the comma to %2c.

 If you include a parameter that the Hue bridge does not understand, an error message will be returned from the Hue bridge.
 Example: